-Analysis Strategy:

-Data collected by option 1 can be used to diagnose different roles in SEF.
-Specifically, gradient wind (and departures thereof) within and above the BL can be calculated from dropsondes; tangential winds and vorticity can be calculated from dropsonde, Doppler radar, flight-level, and DWL measurements; and moist static energy calculation, can be calculated from dropsondes.
+Analysis Strategy: Data collected by the pre-SEF module can be used to diagnose different roles in SEF.
+Specifically, rainband horizontal/vertical velocities can be calculated from Doppler radar and dropsonde measurements; gradient wind (and departures thereof) within and above the BL can be calculated from dropsondes; tangential winds and vorticity can be calculated from dropsonde, Doppler radar, flight-level, and DWL measurements; and moist static energy calculation, can be calculated from dropsondes.
 Observations that are collected can also be used to conduct data impact studies as well as provide insights for OSSE studies.
+Data measured by the post-SEF module would be useful to diagnose the formation and characteristics of the moat region and its role in ERC.